vendasta/content-style-guide/index.md

 layout: default
 ---

 This style guide was created for Vendasta employees.
-It is intended for reference (we don't expect you to read it front to back), which why the left nav is so extensive—to aid in making things findable.
+It is intended for reference, and we don't expect you to have it memorized.
+That's why the left nav is so extensive—to aid in making things findable.

 ## If you work at Vendasta